Most functional, beautiful, and aesthetic Notion template for students.

 Notion is basically an all-in-one workspace where you can write, plan, collaborate and get organized.
 It’s a great tool that allows you to take notes, manage projects, plan using a kanban board, a calendar, or a simple list view.
 You can also record anything and everything by simply creating databases and spreadsheets.

-Notion works across all platforms including on Android, iOS, Mac, Windows, and web.
+Notion works across all platforms including on Android, iOS, Mac, Windows, and the web.

 How to use notion